 Promote School Lunch

-This year we will host a Food Fair on September 26th for students to provide input on new recipes and products
+This year we hosted a Food Fair on September 26th for students to provide input on new recipes and products.

 We work directly with schools, district staff and the media to encourage engagement, share information, and solicit input.
 Some of the resources we provide include:

 - Free and Reduced Price Meals - applications in a variety of languages

 - On-Line Payment for Meals - to electronically prepay for meal at school